MirageNet/Mirage/doc/Articles/Guides/FAQ.md

 <details>
   <summary>How to Send/Sync custom data types?</summary>

-  MirrorNG can automatically create Serialization functions for many custom data types when your scripts are compiled.
+  Mirage can automatically create Serialization functions for many custom data types when your scripts are compiled.

   For example, mirror will automatically create a functions for `MyCustomStruct` so that it can be sent without any extra work.
   ```cs